Aerial Spatial Revolution

 For example L’Italia vista dal cielo (IT 1966–78)

-In the post-war period (circa 1945–75), Europe faced enormous planning challenges: The reconstruction of primary infrastructures for supply, security and transport as well as city centres, institutions and neighbourhoods, further urban expansions through the planning and realisation of large housing estates and later New Towns to fight the often late-approached, worsening housing crisis were documented, at least in Western Europe, by the emerging state television.
-The new and visually powerful medium which found its way into people's living rooms in the postwar years, became a central authority for informing about planning activities, for promoting them as part of the propagated progress, but also for soon taking a critical look at them.
-Planning projects, including master plans and models, were presented and discussed by (always male) commentators, presenters and experts; new residential neighbourhoods, especially housing estates, were visited by reporters and residents (e.g. in France mostly women and children) were interviewed.
-In some cases, no expense was spared: aerial images taken by helicopter provided an informative overview as well as an abstract view from a distance.
+In the post-war period, Europe faced enormous planning challenges: The reconstruction of primary infrastructures for supply, security and transport as well as city centres, institutions and neighbourhoods, the planning and realisation of urban expansions, large housing estates and new towns to fight the often late-approached, worsening housing crisis were documented, at least in Western Europe, by the simultaneously emerging state television.
+The new and visually powerful medium which found its way into people’s living rooms in the postwar years, became a central authority for informing about planning activities, for promoting them as part of the propagated progress, but also for taking a critical look at them.
+Planning projects, including master plans and models, were presented and discussed by commentators and experts; new residential neighbourhoods, especially housing estates, were visited by reporters and residents were interviewed.
+In some cases, no expense was spared, as aerial images taken by helicopter provided an informative overview as well as an abstract view from a distance.

-When it comes to the way of visually showing and therefore to camera work and framing, the special optics and visual regime that the aerial shots establish must be focused on: I summarise the combination of helicopter technology and flight (Boulet 1982, Boyne 2011, Carey 1986, Watkinson 2004), human eye and camera eye under the term ‘helivision’.
+When it comes to the way of visually showing and therefore to camera work and framing, the special optics and visual regime that these aerial shots established become a central issue: the combination of helicopter technology and flight (Boulet 1982, Boyne 2011, Carey 1986, Watkinson 2004), human eye and camera eye can be summarised under the term ‘helivision’.

-I understand ‘helivision’ in two ways and within two contexts of application: Within my research project, which focuses on post-war planning and how it was mediated, advertised and criticised through television by using vertical images (Adey 2013, Parks 2018, Sandoz/Weber 2022a/b,) and particularly helivision, I am primarily interested in (1) the field of civilian exploration and documentation.
-Here, helivision serves as a cinematographic dispositive that, through the combination of a steered helicopter and a human-operated camera in the flying object itself, creates a perceptual arrangement to explore the world from above, at different altitudes and thus in different relations to the ground level.
-In addition to case studies in the fields of architecture, urban planning and (infrastructure) landscape, the aim here is to explore the characteristic optics and gaze that helivision conveys in contrast to the (cartographic) aerial photographs usually taken from a higher distance from an aeroplane.
-In addition to the civilian use of helivision, there is (2) the military use: here, helivision is a system that enables prosthetic vision through the use of camera systems for aerial reconnaissance, surveillance and attack.
-Helivision therefore combines the human-operated helicopter – which, as a so-called rotorcraft that takes off and lands vertically, is characterised by speed, maneuverability and the ability to stand still in the air – with the controllable direction of the gaze that has long since led to iconic images in fictional films (for example the US anti-Vietnam War film Apocalypse Now by Francis Ford Coppola from 1979), as well as with camera technologies that prosthetically extend the human gaze.
-The development, applications and dissemination of drone technologies and recordings of so-called ‘drone vision’ (Chamayou 2015, Green 2015, Pong/Richardson 2024, Serafinelli/O’Hagan 2024, Queisner 2016, Kleinschroth/Banda/Zimba/Dondeyne/Nyambe/ Spratley/Winton 2022) from flying objects can only be understood, as I would argue, if we understand the helivision that preceded it.
+By focusing on post-war planning and its mediation, advertisment and critiques through television and vertical images (Adey 2013, Parks 2018, Sandoz/Weber 2022a/b), helivision can be conceived in two ways and within two contexts of application: on the one hand, it operates in the field of civilian exploration and documentation.
+Here, it serves as a cinematographic dispositive that, through the interplay of a steered helicopter and a human-operated camera in the flying object itself, creates a perceptual arrangement to explore the world from above, at different altitudes and thus in different relations to the ground level and morphological structures.
+In contrast to (cartographic) aerial photographs usually taken from a higher distance from an airplane, helivision conveys its own characteristic optics and gaze of buildings, urban fabrics, infrastructure, landscape and territory.
+In addition to this civilian use, helivision also provides a military use: here, helivision enables prosthetic vision through the application of camera systems for aerial reconnaissance, surveillance and attack.
+Helivision therefore combines the human-operated helicopter – which, as a so-called rotorcraft that takes off and lands vertically, is characterised by speed, maneuverability and the ability to stand still in the air – with the controllable direction of the gaze that has long since led to iconic images in fictional films such as the US anti-Vietnam-War film Apocalypse Now by Francis Ford Coppola (1979), as well as with camera technologies that prosthetically extend the human gaze.

-L'Italia vista dal cielo’s visual level focuses primarily on Italy's long history with buildings from antiquity to more recent times as well as unspoilt parts of the country and cultural landscapes.
-However, with an equal interest in the present day at the time, it also shows building projects from more recent times and comments on them in different ways: Notably, the first episode was dedicated to two southern regions and not to Lazio with the Roman capital and the head quarter of Esso italiana that had commissioned L’Italia vista dal cielo.
-Towards the end of Basilicata e Calabria the visual and textual level put a striking amount of hope in the newly built motorway (Fig. 1).
-According to the voice over, written by Quilici together with the writer and screenwriter Giuseppe Berto, this infrastructure of regional and national importance would connect the South, which had been isolated for thousands of years, to the rest of the country, especially the Autostrada del Sole A1 relating Milano via Bologna, Firenze and Roma with Napoli.
-The same tenor of hope and confidence is conveyed by numerous newspaper articles from a conspicuous number of different local newspapers on the first episode.
-The press wrote about L’Italia del cielo on the occasion of its screenings at industry and tourism film festivals as well as for illustrious and broad audiences in the regions themselves.
-The eleventh episode about Lazio, made in 1975 and thus towards the completion of the series, conveys a diametrically opposed attitude towards more recent buildings: The motorway infrastructures and the new districts rapidly built on the outskirts of Rome in the post-war period are harshly criticised in the voice over text (Fig. 2), this time written by Quilici together with the literary scholar and art historian Mario Praz.
+The film’s visual level focused primarily on Italy’s long history with buildings from antiquity to more recent times as well as unspoiled areas of the country and cultural landscapes.
+However, with an equal interest in the contemporary, it also showed more recent building projects commented on in different ways: The first episode broadcasted in 1968 was not dedicated to Lazio and the Roman capital where Esso Italiana had established its headquarters, but to two southern regions, Basilicata and Calabria.
+Towards the end of this first episode, the visual and narrative strands set a striking amount of hope in the building of the new motorway (Fig. 1).
+According to the voice over, written by Quilici and Giuseppe Berto, this infrastructural project of regional and national importance would connect Southern Italy, which had been “isolated for thousands of years”, to the rest of the country and especially to the Autostrada del Sole which linked Milan via Bologna, Florence and Rome to Naples.
+In contrast, the eleventh episode about Lazio produced in 1975 and thus towards the completion of the series, reveals a diametrically opposed attitude towards more recent building activities, as the motorway infrastructures and the new districts rapidly built on the outskirts of Rome in the post-war period were harshly criticised in the voice over text (Fig. 2).

 Bibliography: